hdocmsu/course3_project/CodeBook.md

 # course3_project - Code Book

-First, clone the repo
+* First, clone the repo

 git clone https://github.com/hdocmsu/course3_project.git

-Second, rund the script "run_analysis.R"
+* Second, rund the script "run_analysis.R"

-combined data set is stored at "./UCI_HAR_Dataset/combo/"
+* combined data set is stored at "./UCI_HAR_Dataset/combo/"

-tidy data set is stored at "./UCI_HAR_Dataset/combos/"
+* tidy data set is stored at "./UCI_HAR_Dataset/combos/"

+## Below are few transformation are applied to clean and prepare data set

+* for the merge data set, rbind() is used to concatinate train and test data into a single combined data set

+* for the tidy dataset, the average of each variable for each activity and each subject was caculcated using a special method for Data.Table, which is .SD symbol.
+SD stands for Subset Data.

 ## Below are list of 561 features: